 It’s a good idea to carry with your supplies to start a fire should you need one.
 We like to carry a disposable butane lighter, but it’s also possible to carry sturdy waterproof matches in a container.
 It’s also a good idea if you’re in wet conditions to carry some kindling that can be used to start.

-A knife or multi tool is really helpful for just about anything, and could really get you out a pickle in the wilderness if need be.
+A knife or multi-tool is really helpful for just about anything, and could really get you, someone, out of a bad situation.
+It’s a great hiking gift addition!

 During peak summer the mosquitos are out to play and can really ruin a fun night around the campfire.
-May be worth putting a small bottle on your hiking packing list.
+It may be worth putting a small bottle on your hiking packing list.

 Backpacking Essentials: Extras

 We have a GoPro with us at all times in the wilderness.
 They are great for grabbing that quick photo or video clip in the mountains.
 The new GoPro Hero 8 has a stabilizer and we use it all the time on the peaks to grab stable footage.
 I love that it’s light and the battery lasts for a few days!